Student Experience

 • Spanish I

-SPANISH I / SPANISH I HONORS.
-In these courses, students begin to develop the four basic skills of language acquisition: listening, speaking, reading and writing.
+SPANISH I In this course, students begin to develop the four basic skills of language acquisition: listening, speaking, reading and writing.
 Students are introduced to basic vocabulary and grammatical structures and are able, in a limited way, to express themselves orally and in writing.
 Aspects of the cultures of the Spanish-speaking world will be presented.
 Performance-based activities and assessments are integrated into the program, which has as its goal the development of communicative competence.

 • Spanish I A

-In this course, students begin to develop the four basic skills of language acquisition: listening, speaking, reading, and writing, with a greater emphasis on listening and speaking.
-Students are introduced to basic vocabulary and grammatical structures within context and are able, in a limited way, to express themselves orally and in writing in a variety of tenses and moods.
-Aspects of the cultures of the Spanish-speaking world will be presented.
-Performance-based activities and assessments are integrated into the program, which has as its goal the development of communicative competence.
+This course provides a supportive and relaxed learning environment, allowing students to develop the four key language skills—listening, speaking, reading, and writing—at a comfortable pace, with an emphasis on listening and speaking.
+Students are introduced to basic vocabulary and grammatical structures in context and gradually build the ability to express themselves orally and in writing using a variety of tenses and moods.
+Through engaging activities, students explore the diverse cultures of the Spanish-speaking world while developing their communicative competence.
+Performance-based activities and assessments are integrated to reinforce learning in a way that builds confidence and success.

 • Spanish I Honors

-SPANISH I / SPANISH I HONORS.
-In these courses, students begin to develop the four basic skills of language acquisition: listening, speaking, reading and writing.
+SPANISH I HONORS.
+In this course, students begin to develop the four basic skills of language acquisition: listening, speaking, reading and writing.
 Students are introduced to basic vocabulary and grammatical structures and are able, in a limited way, to express themselves orally and in writing.
 Aspects of the cultures of the Spanish-speaking world will be presented.
 Performance-based activities and assessments are integrated into the program, which has as its goal the development of communicative competence.

 • Spanish II

-SPANISH II / SPANISH II HONORS.
+SPANISH II.
 After a thorough review of Spanish I, students will learn to express themselves in a variety of moods and tenses.
 They also begin to use more complex grammatical structures that include adjectives, adverbs, and prepositions.
 Their vocabulary expands to address a wider variety of topics.
 The use of audio-visual materials gives students the opportunity to listen to the speech of native speakers.
 Students are given increased opportunities to practice their writing and speaking skills using performance-based and communicative-based activities and assessments, and they continue to learn more about the cultures of the Spanish-speaking world.

 • Spanish II A

-This course begins with a thorough review of Spanish I A. Students continue to learn to express themselves in a variety of tenses and moods, and they begin to use more complex grammatical structures.
+This course begins with a thorough review of Spanish I A. Students use more elaborated grammatical structures at an easy pace and discover new idiomatic expressions.
 They develop a larger vocabulary to address familiar topics.
 The use of audio-visual materials gives students the opportunity to listen to the speech of native speakers.
 Students are given increased opportunities to practice their writing and speaking skills using performance-based and communicative-based activities and assessments, and they continue to learn more about the cultures of the Spanish-speaking world.

 • Spanish II Honors